neilmunday/slurm-mail/README.md

 pytest
 ```

-Integration tests can be found at [tests/integration](tests/integration) which also contains a Docker compose file which allows you to experiment with a demo of Slurm-Mail complete with [MailHog](https://hub.docker.com/r/mailhog/mailhog/) as a working mail server and webmail client.
+Integration tests can be found at [tests/integration](tests/integration) which also contains a `demo.sh` script which allows you to experiment with a demo of Slurm-Mail complete with [MailHog](https://hub.docker.com/r/mailhog/mailhog/) as a working mail server and webmail client.

 ## Upgrading from Slurm-Mail version 3 to 4